Are you a newcomer?

 Moi!
 We are happy to welcome you to your new home!

 If you’re new in town, you probably have a lot of questions.
-We have collected useful information and links to help you settle in Finland faster.
+The City of Espoo has adopted a chat service that you can discuss issues in real time by writing instant messages.
+We have also collected useful information and links to help you settle in Finland faster.

 Step-by-step for your first journey in Espoo

 1. Register as a resident